 Device Magangement using flexContainers (IPE-based) with SDT provides a unique and extensible solution to manage IoT devices for services and device management.
 This unicity will help to develop solutions using AI within architectures that may be extended when a solution is upgraded for new needs but also to include new kinds of devices which do not exist today.

-Benefits of the IPE-based Device Management with FlexContainers (IPE-DM) are:
+The IPE-based Device Management with FlexContainers (IPE-DM) offers:

-Simplified architecture: one IPE per interworked technology, not a global CSF for the CSE to handle all external technologies.
+A simplified architecture: one IPE per interworked technology, not a global CSF for the CSE to handle all external technologies.

-Simplified data model: no need to describe in each managed entity the full information on its origin.
+A simplified data model: no need to describe in each managed entity the full information on its origin.

-Simplified design: only <flexContainers>, not <mgmtObj> + <mgmtCmd>.
+A simplified design: only <flexContainers>, not <mgmtObj> + <mgmtCmd>.
 FCs are more flexible than MOs (FCs can have FC children), and it is easier to design new FCs, if needed, than new MOs.

-Simplified usage: unified Service & Device Management.
+A simplified usage: unified Service & Device Management.

-Historization of DM events through flexContainerInstances.
+An historization of DM events through flexContainerInstances.

-Limitations of the current DMG CSF are:
+While the current DMG CSF:

-Designed before the creation of the <flexContainer> resource (release 2).
+Was designed before the creation of the <flexContainer> resource (release 2).

-Well suited for centralized DM solutions, with a Management Adapter explicitly hosted on a IN-CSE, connected with a cloud-based DM server managing big fleets of devices (e.g. ACS for the TR-069 protocol); this model is less adapted for edge-based DM, with various scopes and scales, from Smart Cities to Smart Buildings or Home networks.
+Is well suited for centralized DM solutions, with a Management Adapter explicitly hosted on a IN-CSE, connected with a cloud-based DM server managing big fleets of devices (e.g. ACS for the TR-069 protocol); this model is less adapted for edge-based DM, with various scopes and scales, from Smart Cities to Smart Buildings or Home networks.

-It is the CSE that manages MOs, hence it has to ‘know’ the underlying DM protocols: not suited for the explosion of IoT protocols (in the proposed IPE-based DM, the ‘intelligence’ is in the IPEs, not in the CSE).
+Is designed in a way that it is the CSE that manages MOs, hence it has to ‘know’ the underlying DM protocols: not suited for the explosion of IoT protocols (in the proposed IPE-based DM, the ‘intelligence’ is in the IPEs, not in the CSE).

-Designed for ‘real’ DM protocols (BBF TR-069, OMA DM & LwM2M), not for interworking with IoT networks that have few ‘pure DM’ features.
+Is designed for ‘real’ DM protocols (BBF TR-069, OMA DM & LwM2M), not for interworking with IoT networks that have few ‘pure DM’ features.

 This Release 5 Work Item proposes to define an IPE-based Device Management with FlexContainers that will be more future-proof and applicable to any kind of existing or future IoT networks.

+This work item will specify the IPE-based Device Management with FlexContainers to cover at least the existing functional scope of device management features that are:

+the basic management features,

+the CMDH (Communication Management and Delivery Handling) and

+the Field Device Configuration.

 3 Intended Output